SuthikshnanK/phoneme-speech-recognizer/README.md

 # phoneme-speech-recognizer
-## Designed by: Sean Coleman, Suthikshnan Karthik, and Zachary Waynor
+## Designed by: Suthikshnan Karthik, Zachary Waynor and Sean Coleman

 An analysis of different ways to compare phonemes to words and finding what word was said by its component phonemes.

 ## How to Use

-Launch PhonemeSpeechRecognitino.mlapp and follow instructions.
+Launch PhonemeSpeechRecognition.mlapp and follow instructions located on the app itself.